 Planning a trip back to your college campus or considering a bucket-list road trip?
-Although there is still some uncertainty due to COVID-19, it is likely college campuses will be reopening in some capacity starting this fall.
 With all that nostalgia and excitement, it can be easy to just hop in the car and drive.
 But before you take off, check out CollegeWeekend.com’s ultimate and easy checklist to make sure your weekend exceeds expectations and is as worry-free as possible!

 1. Create an itinerary